chanced/jsonpointer/README.md

 `encoding/json` to help alleviate some of the lookup costs, there will always be a performance hit with reflection.

-There are also probably plenty of ways to improve performance of the package.
+There are probably plenty of ways to improve performance of the package.
 Improvements or criticisms are always welcome.

 With regards to raw JSON, `json.Marshal` and `json.Unmarshal` are utilized.